philipckwan/pck_encrypt_decrypt/README.md

 555-WlCyjkZThifTk2Ofaa2MZMAxreOcYif3YaT2ZS3=
 ```

-Cryptography analysis and rational of this tool
+Cryptography analysis and rationale of this tool
 -

 I am not an expert in cryptography, but I do know at a high level about some common cryptography concepts such as public and private key (RSA) cryptography.<br/>